salmayasser23/Gym-Management-System-API/README.md

 ### ASP.NET Core Identity
 Used for user management, password hashing, and role handling.

-### JWT (JSON Web Token) Bearer Authentication
+### JWT (JSON Web Token) Authentication with HTTP-only Cookies
-Used to secure endpoints with token-based authentication.
+Used to generate access tokens during login and store them in an HTTP-only cookie for authenticated requests.

 ### Swagger / Swashbuckle
 Used to document and test API endpoints interactively.